mbgld/TREM2/README.md

 # TREM2
 R codes for analysis of the characteristics and interactions of TREM2 overexpressing myeolid cells using scRNA dataset

-To run these codes, you must first download the Seurat object named MY.sfj from the supplementary data of the associated journal.
+To run these codes, download the Seurat object named MY.sfj from https://osf.io/5vhe8/.

-Then, you must set the appropriate working directory and the output storage directory, and then run it to run smoothly.
+Then, set the appropriate working directory and the output storage directory, and then run it to run smoothly.